ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies.md

 Custom policies developed for inbound security must always end on `true` or `false`.
 Returning `true` means successful authentication, and returning `false` means failed authentication.
 In this way, these policies behave like API Gateway Policy Shortcut filters, where the result is passed back to the calling policy and handled there.

-#### Global Request Policy
+### Global Request Policy

 Enables you to configure optional global enforcement policies for front-end APIs (for example, security, compliance, or governance policies executed as part of every API call).
 By default, no global policies are configured.

 When global request policies have been configured in Policy Studio, the API administrator can select a global request policy on the API Manager settings page.
 The selected global request policy is executed after inbound security but before any request, routing, or response policies configured for the front-end API.

+### Global Response Policy

+Enables you to configure optional global enforcement policies for front-end APIs (for example, security, compliance, or governance policies executed as part of every API call).
+By default, no global response policies are configured.

+When global response policies have been configured in Policy Studio, the API administrator can select a global response policy on the API Manager settings page.
+The selected global response policy is executed last after any response policy configured for the front-end API.

-#### Request Policy
+### Request Policy

 Enables you to configure optional request processing policies for front-end APIs.
 For example, you could use a configured policy to check request messages for authentication or authorization.
 By default, no request policies are configured.

 When request policies have been configured in Policy Studio, you can then apply them in API Manager on the **Frontend API > Outbound > Advanced** page.
 The selected request policy is executed after inbound security and any global request policy, but before any routing or response policies configured for the front-end API.

-#### Routing Policy
+### Routing Policy

 Enables you to configure custom routing policies for front-end APIs.
 For example, you could use a configured policy to route to a specific back-end JMS service.
 By default, no routing policies are configured, and a default routing policy template is used.

 When routing policies have been configured in Policy Studio, you can then apply them in API Manager on the **Frontend API > Outbound > Advanced** page.
 The selected routing policy is executed after any request policy and before any response policy configured for the front-end API.

-#### Response Policy
+### Response Policy

 Enables you to configure optional response processing policies for front-end APIs.
 For example, you could use a configured policy to validate or transform outbound response messages.
 By default, no response policies are configured.

 When response policies have been configured in Policy Studio, you can then apply them in API Manager on the **Frontend API > Outbound > Advanced** page.
 The selected response policy is executed after any routing policy configured for the front-end API, but before any global response policy.

-#### Global Response Policy

-Enables you to configure optional global enforcement policies for front-end APIs (for example, security, compliance, or governance policies executed as part of every API call).
-By default, no global response policies are configured.

-When global response policies have been configured in Policy Studio, the API administrator can select a global response policy on the API Manager settings page.
-The selected global response policy is executed last after any response policy configured for the front-end API.

-#### Fault Handler Policy
+### Fault Handler Policy

 Enables you to configure optional fault handler policies that are applied to front-end API invocations.
 The configured fault handler is executed when an error or exception occurs during the API Manager runtime API invocation.
 The API Manager Default Fault Handler policy is configured by default.

 When fault handler policies are configured, an API administrator can select a global fault handler policy for all front-end APIs on the API Manager settings page.
 API developers can also select fault handler policies for specific front-end APIs and API methods on the **Frontend API > Outbound > Advanced** page.

-{{< alert title="Note" color="primary" >}}These custom policies apply to APIs registered using API Manager only, and do not apply to policies registered using Policy Studio.
-These custom policies enable policy developers to implement enterprise-specific policies in Policy Studio that can be applied to multiple APIs in API Manager.{{< /alert >}}
+### Evaluate undefined parameters

+When validating the parameters received from the client, API Manager runtime ignores any parameters that are not defined by the back-end API, and it does not generate any message attributes for these parameters.
+As a consequence, querying undefined parameters in custom policies results in an "invalid field".
+To access undefined parameters in these policies, use the following selectors:

+* Query - `${http.querystring.paramName}`
+* Header/Cookie - `${http.headers.headerName}`
+* Form - `${http.querystring.paramName}`

+You can also add undefined parameters as part of a [method override](/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web/#per-method-override).
+In such cases, you can use API Manager `${params.query}`, `${params.form}`, and `${params.header}` selectors.

 ## Add custom API Manager routing policies

-This section explains advanced uses cases of how to configure custom API Manager routing policies.
+This section explains advanced use-cases of how to configure custom API Manager routing policies.
 API Manager custom routing policies support all outbound API authentication profiles configured in API Manager (for example, HTTP Basic, HTTP Digest, API key, OAuth, and SSL).
 This topic shows detailed examples of using API key, OAuth, and SSL as the outbound authentication profile.

 ### API Manager custom routing policy templates